GokayGulsoy/Rust-Language/README.md

 `restaurant` covers the basics of modules,crates,and use keyword to bring paths to scopes

-`collections` covers the basics of collections such as vectors,strings,and hash maps
+`collections` covers the basics of collections such as vectors, strings, and hash maps

+`error handling` covers the basics of error handling with panic! and Result<T, E>

 Following are some of the useful links for learning Rust programming language